DVDAGames/elite-dangerous-journal-server/README.md

 ## Projects

-- [E:D Tightbeam](https://github.com/DVDAGames/ed-tightbeam) is a work-in-progress Electron application to host a Journal Server so that users don't have to install Node or run scripts in a Terminal.
+- [ED Tightbeam](https://github.com/DVDAGames/ed-tightbeam) is a work-in-progress Electron application to host a Journal Server so that users don't have to install Node or run scripts in a Terminal.

 If you're building something with `@dvdagames/elite-dangerous-journal-server` please let us know or submit a